ncbi/stxtyper/README.md

 ### C compiler and make

-These generally come standard for unix systems, if not the user will need make and GCC.
+These generally come standard for unix systems, if not the user will need to intall make and GCC.
 MacOS users will need to go to the [App store and install Xcode](https://apps.apple.com/in/app/xcode/id497799835?mt=12).